lavonmejia/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+Express is a web application framework that sits on top of the Node.js web server (http server module).
+It’s like React, for your backend.

+Express sits on top of the raw http server module provided by Node.js and adds extra functionality, like routing and middleware support, and a simpler API.

 - [ ] Describe Middleware?
+Middleware CAN change the request or response, but doesn’t have to.

 - [ ] Describe a Resource?
+an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?
+Status Code
 - [ ] How can we partition our application into sub-applications?
+Divide large tables into smaller tables
 ## Project Setup

 Follow these steps to set up and work on your project: